jonnonz1/nz-statute-book/acts/public/1994/tax-administration-act-1994.md

   (b) the refund has been paid as a result of the person knowingly providing altered, false, incomplete, or misleading information.
 (6) For the purposes of subsection (5),—
   (a) the Commissioner may determine the thresholds for what is a significant overpayment or a significant underpayment of an amount of a refund; and
-  (b) any exercise of the Commissioner’s discretion under paragraph (a) must be—
-    (i) carried out having regard to the resources available to the Commissioner; and (ii) published by the Commissioner on an internet site administered by the Commissioner.
+  (b) any exercise of the Commissioner’s discretion under paragraph (a) must be carried out having regard to the resources available to the Commissioner.
-(7) If the Commissioner considers the amount of a FamilyBoost tax credit refunded to a person is a significant overpayment, the Commissioner may recover the overpayment as if it were income tax payable by the person.
+(7) If the Commissioner considers the amount of a FamilyBoost tax credit refunded to a person is a significant overpayment, the Commissioner may recover the overpayment, to the extent to which it is more than the correct amount of refund, as an excess tax credit under section 142D.
 (8) If a person notifies the Commissioner of a change in their circumstances, the Commissioner may reconsider their refund if the Commissioner considers the person’s change in circumstances has resulted in an unduly harsh outcome with regard to the person’s refund.
-(9) A person who is entitled to a refund of a FamilyBoost tax credit must apply for the refund within the 4-year period that begins on the day immediately following the end of the quarter for which the person was entitled to the tax credit under subpart MH.
+(9) A person who is entitled to a refund of a FamilyBoost tax credit must apply for the refund within the 4-year period that begins on the day immediately following the end of the tax credit quarter for which the person was entitled to the tax credit under subpart MH.
-(10) The Commissioner must not issue a refund if more than 4 years have passed since the end of the quarter for which a person was entitled to the FamilyBoost tax credit under subpart MH.
+(10) The Commissioner must not issue a refund if more than 4 years have passed since the end of the tax credit quarter for which a person was entitled to the FamilyBoost tax credit under subpart MH.

 ### 42 Returns by joint venturers, partners, and partnerships
 (1) This section applies when 2 or more people derive income jointly or have deductions jointly.